carlosedp/scala3-quarkus-quickstart/README.md

 ./mvnw package -Dnative
 ```

-Or, if you don't have GraalVM installed, you can run the native executable build in a container using:
+Or, if you don't have GraalVM installed, you can build the native executable in a container using:

 ```shell script
 ./mvnw package -Dnative -Dquarkus.native.container-build=true